jzxhuang/videoNail/README.md

 # VideoNail - Floating YouTube PiP Player
 Watch YouTube videos while browsing the web or reading the comments!
 VideoNail is a Chrome extension that lets you watch YouTube videos on any website in a floating, always on top window.
-[Get it for free on the Chrome Web Store.](https://chrome.google.com/webstore/detail/videonail/nbpbjchgemnjhcpomnbjkkcfloafbema)
+Get it for free on the [Chrome Web Store](https://chrome.google.com/webstore/detail/videonail/nbpbjchgemnjhcpomnbjkkcfloafbema) or [Firefox Web Store](https://addons.mozilla.org/en-US/firefox/addon/videonail-floating-youtube/).

 **Key Features:**
 * Pins YouTube videos in a floating, always on top window that can be resized and re-positioned anywhere on the screen.
 The window can be minimized or closed at any time.